Characterizing Web Search in The Age of Generative AI: Source Breadth Content Diversity

+We now study how differences in sources translate into differences in the content presented to users.

-\subsection{Output Characteristics}
+\subsubsection{Output Characteristics}

-\xhdr{Output length and structure of the generative search output differs significantly from \organic search.} Across generative search engines, output length and the number of links vary widely.
-For \gptnormal, \gptsearch, and \gemini, longer responses tend to include more links. \Cref{fig:length_cdf} shows how response lengths distribute per dataset. \gemini produces the longest responses on average ($2505 \pm 552$ characters), with especially long outputs for \prods (mean: $3636 \pm 995$). \Cref{fig:len_vs_link} shows the relationship between text length and number of links. \gptnormal generates the shortest texts (mean: $1018 \pm 219$) and cites the fewest links ($0.25$ per search result).
-In contrast, \aio produces more links at a shorter average length ($1656 \pm 216$ characters).
+\xhdr{Generative engine outputs differ structurally from \organic search and between engines.} Across generative engines, output length and the number of links vary widely.
+For \gptnormal, \gptsearch, and \gemini, longer responses tend to include more links, whereas \aio often produces comparatively short texts with many citations (\Cref{fig:len_vs_link}). \gemini produces the longest responses on average ($2284 \pm 1239$ characters), with especially long outputs for \prods (mean: $3636 \pm 995$), while \gptnormal generates the shortest texts (mean: $939 \pm 575$) and cites the fewest links ($0.25$ per search result).
+We next examine how these differences shape the topical breadth of the content.

-These length differences have structural implications.
-Organic search returns ten independent snippets by design.
-Each snippet is tied to a source, potentially enabling it to present multiple independent views.
-Generative engines like \aio, by contrast, must condense information into a short, cohesive narrative, or selectively highlight certain aspects.

-In the following, we examine how these structural choices shape the topical coverage of the content.

-\subsection{Topical Content Analysis}
+\subsubsection{Topical Content Analysis}

-We compare the high-level concepts mentioned by each search engine for a given query.
-We use \lloom~\cite{Lam_2024}, an LLM-powered topic inference framework that annotates unstructured text with interpretable topics. \lloom operates in two stages.
-First, using a LLM, it analyzes a set of texts and proposes concepts of increasing generality, along with inclusion criteria and representative text examples.
-In the second stage, it uses these concepts as labels to classify texts (again, by using a LLM), annotating if a given concept is present.
+We compare the high-level concepts mentioned per search engine for each query.
+We use \lloom~\cite{Lam_2024}, an LLM-powered topic inference framework that annotates unstructured text with interpretable concepts (details in \Cref{app:lloom}).